apfleegor/6242-final-project/Team006final/README.txt

 - Explore the `raw_data` in the `data` folder for in-depth insights into the historical GPA data used for forecasting.
 ---

-Feel free to adjust this as needed for your project.
-Let me know if you need anything else, buddy!
 License
 Licensed under the MIT License.